-Our interns have their own designated offices at both the CAPS Clinic and Pediatric Clinic, though each site reassesses space needs on a regular basis.
-Interns are provided laptops, office and mobile phones, voicemail, and email (UC Davis and Sacramento County).
-All workstations are equipped to provide telehealth services (webcams).
-There is a possibility for telework one day/week which will have to be approved by the site supervisor and training director in advance.
-Across clinical sites, interns are also provided administrative assistance (faxing, scanning, phone appointment reminders to clients, and phone calls when clients arrive to the office).
-Interns also have full access to the UC Davis libraries and associated services.
-They can utilize available art/play therapy materials located at the CAPS Clinic.
+Our interns have their own designated office, personal computer, phone (office and cell), voicemail, email (UCD and Sacramento County).
+Workstations are equipped to provide telehealth services (webcams).
+There is a possibility for requesting a telework schedule, which will have to be approved by their supervisor and Training Director in advance.
+Interns may be provided locked storage clipboards, county-issued cell phones, laptops, and noise machines if approved to telework.
+Interns are also provided administrative assistance (faxing, scanning, phone appointment reminders to clients, and phone calls when clients arrive to the office).
+Interns also have full access to the UC Davis libraries and associated services, as well as art/play therapy materials located at the CAPS Clinic.
 In addition, interns can reserve a number of offices, observation rooms (with one-way mirror and audio/visual equipment), and the psychological testing office to provide confidential, direct services with CAPS Clinic clients.